 Plan your user enrollment experience for Mac computers and mobile devices

-If users will enroll their own Mac computers and mobile devices with Configuration Manager, plan the user experience.
-For example, you might script the installation and enrollment process by using a web page so users enter the minimum amount of information necessary, and send instructions with a link by email.
+If users will enroll their own macOS computers and mobile devices with Configuration Manager, plan the user experience.
+For example, you might script the installation and enrollment process by using a web page.
+Then users only enter the minimum amount of information necessary.
+You can also send instructions with a link by email.

-Embedded devices that use Enhanced Write Filters (EWF) are likely to experience state message resynchronizations.
-If you have just a few embedded devices that use Enhanced Write Filters, you might not notice this.
-However, when you have a lot of embedded devices that resynchronize their information, such as sending full inventory rather than delta inventory, this can generate a noticeable increase in network packets and higher CPU processing on the site server.
+Embedded devices that use enhanced write filters (EWF) are likely to experience state message resynchronization.
+For example, they send full inventory rather than delta inventory.
+If you have just a few embedded devices that use Enhanced Write Filters, you might not notice anything.
+However, when you have many embedded devices that resynchronize their information, this behavior can generate a noticeable increase in network packets and higher CPU processing on the site server.

-When you have a choice of which type of write filter to enable, choose File-Based Write Filters and configure exceptions to persist client state and inventory data between device restarts for network and CPU efficiency on the Configuration Manager client.
-For more information about write filters, see Planning for client deployment to Windows Embedded devices.
+When you have a choice of which type of write filter to enable, choose file-based write filters (FBWF) or unified write filters (UWF).
+Configure exceptions to persist client state and inventory data between device restarts.
+These exceptions improve network and CPU efficiency on the Configuration Manager client.
+For more information, see Plan for client deployment to Windows Embedded devices.

-For more information about the maximum number of Windows Embedded clients that a primary site can support, see Supported operating sysetms for clients and devices.
+For more information about the maximum number of Windows Embedded clients that a primary site can support, see Supported operating systems for clients and devices.

 For Windows computers that you plan to protect with a unified write filter (UWF), configure the device for UWF before you install the client.
 This configuration enables Configuration Manager to install the client with a custom credential provider that locks out low-rights users from signing in to the device during maintenance mode.